gyorilab/covid-19/docs/README.md

 mechanisms that haven't yet been included.
 The results are available [`here`](https://github.com/indralab/covid-19/tree/master/covid_19/disease_maps).

+We also implemented a feature - based on the above alignment - to find small molecule inhibitors for a given pathway in the COVID-19 Disease Map.
+The results for the [`Interferon Type I pathway are available here`](https://indra-covid19.s3.amazonaws.com/disease_maps/all_inhibitors_interferon_1_pathway.html).

 We also used our [`Gilda`](https://github.com/indralab/gilda) system to find appropriate grounding (database identifiers) to ungrounded entities used in the Disease Map.
 The results of